IonitaVlad31/IronVault/README.md

 - ✅️ **Password Strength Meter:** Real-time visual feedback on password complexity.
 - ✅️ **Password "Eye" Button:** Allow users to see the password they're typing if they want to.
 - ✅️ **File deletion CheckBox:** Allow users to delete the file they just encrypted from the source if they want to.
-- [ ] **Folder Encryption & Decryption:** Allow users to securely pack and encrypt entire folders into a single .vault file.
+- ✅️ **Folder Encryption & Decryption:** Allow users to securely pack and encrypt entire folders into a single .vault file.
 The application will automatically handle the temporary zipping and unzipping processes behind the scenes, ensuring a seamless and clean user experience.
+- [ ] **Windows Context Menu Integration:** Add IronVault to the Windows right-click menu, allowing users to instantly encrypt files or folders directly from File Explorer without opening the app first.
+- [ ] **Secure File Shredding:** Upgrade the current deletion feature to perform a secure, multi-pass overwrite (zero-fill) before removing the original file, making data recovery completely impossible.

 ## How to Run locally
 1. Clone the repository: `git clone https://github.com/IonitaVlad31/IronVault.git`